Harvard LL.M. Personal Statement Part A: What You Need to Know

 First, if you do otherwise, your nervous system will be taxed trying to squeeze out of you a decent analysis of something you don’t like.
 You’ll probably have nothing to say about it, it’s going to feel forced, and the admissions committee will see it.

-Second, you’ll be competing against people who are actually interested in these topics and understand the field.
+Second, you’ll be competing against people who are actually interested in these topics and understand the field better.
 It’s a lose-lose situation for you.
 Write about something you are genuinely interested in.

-A prompt can ask you to write not only about ‘an important issue in your field of interest’ but also ‘a current legal problem’ (see the HLS prompt).
+The prompt asks you to write about ‘an important issue in your field of interest’ or ‘a current legal problem.’
 To choose based on the latter part of the prompt, ask yourself:

 • What are the legal topics or topics with a legal dimension that are on the agenda in your country, region, or globally?

-Example 1: A friend of mine wrote his HLS essay about the Prevention of Electronic Crimes Act passed in Pakistan in 2016.
+Example 1: A friend of mine wrote Part A of his Harvard LL.M. personal statement about the Prevention of Electronic Crimes Act passed in Pakistan in 2016.
 It was adopted the year he applied, and in his words, the Act ‘caused public outcry due to certain provisions that were ostensibly overbroad and appeared to enable the censorship of free speech.’
 It therefore concerned a current legal problem facing a particular country.

-Example 2: Another friend of mine wrote about a famous case in Canada concerning the authority of border agents to search travelers’ cell phones.
+Example 2: Another friend of mine wrote Part A of his Harvard LL.M. personal statement about a famous case in Canada concerning the authority of border agents to search travelers’ cell phones.
 The case was recent at the time of his application and widely publicized, thus satisfying the criterion of currency.

 • Do you have the background knowledge on this topic to write about it competently?